Shompen language: Phonology

 Many Austroasiatic roots with final nasal stops, *m *n *ŋ, appear in Shompen with voiced oral stops /[b d ɡ]/, which resembles Aslian and especially Jahaic, whose historical final nasals have become prestopped or fully oral.
 Although Jahaic nasal stops conflated with oral stops, Shompen oral stops appear to have been lost first, only to be reacquired as nasals became oral.
 There are also, however, certainly numerous words that retain final nasal stops.
 It is not clear if borrowing from Nicobarese is enough to explain all of those exceptions.
 Shompen could have been partially relexified under the influence of Nicobarese, or consultants might have given Nicobarese words during elicitation.

 Other historical sound changes are word-final *r and *l shifting to /[w]/, *r before a vowel shifting to /[j]/, the deletion of final *h and *s, and the breaking of Austroasiatic long vowels into diphthongs.

-Orthography

-There is no standard way to write the Shompen language.